 After leaving PPW, I had time to explore additional certification and expertise.
 American Association of Sex Educators, Counselors and Therapists (www.aasect.org) is one of the few organizations in our country that certifies sexuality professionals.
 The certification process involves 1) intensive attitudes & values training 2) mandatory training (90 hours) on a wide range of human sexuality topics 3) extensive academic and/or professional experience as a sex educator 4) consultation and mentoring by seasoned sexuality professional as well as 5) ongoing requirements for continuing education and training ( to learn more visit www.aasect.org ).

 Expertise with people who have intellectual disabilities

 Early in my career, requests for sexuality programming for people with intellectual disabilities were emerging and it didn’t take me long to figure out how much I enjoyed working with this population.
-I began modifying programs we were offering the general population to meet the needs and demands of parents, professionals, and individuals with cognitive disabilities.
+I began modifying programs we were offering the general population to meet the needs and demands of parents, professionals, and individuals with intellectual or developmental disabilities.

 In 1996 I started TC services- a business that involves resource development and training for individuals with developmental disabilities (of all kinds) and the people who support them.

 Since 1996, I’ve also served as Clinic Coordinator for the Down Syndrome Clinic at Children’s Hospital of Wisconsin.
-In this job, I have the privilege of serving families who have loved ones with Down syndrome of all ages.
+In this job, I feel privileged to serve families who have loved ones with Down syndrome of all ages.